 Beverly Hernandez, RN – Nurse at Madison and Sunset

 Please review the COVID Parent Letter explaining when to keep your child home from school, and when they can return.
-During this Halloween weekend, parents and students are encouraged to choose low risk activities to keep everyone safe and healthy.

 Students with Health Concerns: